Responding to common questions & challenges

 4. The Holy Spirit (or Holy Ghost) is God.

-However, if your idea of God is that he's a physical man with flesh and bones, and as a result has certain physical limitations, then of course the idea of the Trinity sounds absurd.
+However, if your idea of God is that he's a physical man with flesh and bones, and as a result has certain physical limitations, then the Trinity sounds absurd.
 But this is a completely unbiblical picture of God.
-But if you understand that God is spirit...and not only spirit but that He is eternal, all-powerful, and ever-present, then the Trinity is not an impossible concept to grasp; it is certainly within the ability of an all-powerful God to manifest himself however he pleases, including the miracle of incarnation--Jesus coming to humanity in the flesh, as a human.
+However, if you understand that God is spirit...and not only spirit but that He is eternal, all-powerful, and ever-present, then the Trinity is not an impossible concept to grasp; it is certainly within the ability of an all-powerful God to manifest himself however he pleases, including the miracle of incarnation--Jesus coming to humanity in the flesh, as a human.

 Is the Trinity a mystery?
-Absolutely.
-God Himself is a mystery, and it would be arrogant to presume that we, with our finite minds, could fully grasp an infinite God.
-Nevertheless, God has revealed himself to humanity in this way--as a Trinity, a three-in-one.
+Sure it is.
+But it would be arrogant to presume that we, with our limited minds, could fully grasp an infinite God.

 It is often asked, "Well, who was Jesus praying to, then, when he would pray?
 Was he just talking to himself?"
 No...he was doing exactly what the Bible says he was doing--praying to his Father.
-This is not a problem with a biblical understanding of the Trinity.
+This is not a problem if you have a biblical understanding of who God is.
 God inhabited a fully human body in Jesus in order to draw people to himself.
 This is the essence of the Gospel, and the reason why the Trinity is so important.
 Christians not only love Jesus as their Savior, but they also worship him as their Lord and God--and such worship and adoration are due him!

 For an expanded article on the Trinity, please click here.